 In the case of the Red Shirts, such threats were used to push the agenda of a single politician–Thaksin.

-This was long a fear in the Thai political world–that a disgruntled politician might assemble an occupying protest group to push his point in Bangkok.
+Such an eventuality was long a fear in the Thai political world.
+This fear was that a disgruntled politician might assemble an occupying protest group to push his point in Bangkok.
 In the past, political figures as diverse as Chavolit Yongjiyut and Suthep Thaugsuban have also openly hinted they might do this.

 Opponents of Thaksin have been quick to remind the public of these incendiary quotes, like in this example here from Post Today, May 24, 2017.

-The statements were made at various times and at various locations, but Red Shirts claim that these quotes are taken out of context or are otherwise misunderstood.]
+The statements here were made at various times and at various locations, but Red Shirts invariably claim that these quotes are taken out of context or are otherwise misunderstood.

 1. “If there is something happening, violence happening to the Red Shirts in Bangkok, the Red Shirts upcountry must to go to the city hall…”